nasa/Transform-to-Open-Science/Open_Science_Cookbook/Your_Teams_Open_Science_Journey.md

     * Consider how much of the work of your group ought to be kept “closed” and how much can be made available to advance the work of others, particularly young professionals and early career researchers.

 ### Get Involved in the Year of Open Science
 Ready to talk to others about your open science journey?
 Excited to learn more about open science at NASA?
-[Join in](/Year_of_Open_Science_Cookbook/readme.md) on the activities for 2023 the Year of Open Science!
+[Join in](/Year_of_Open_Science_Guide/readme.md) on the activities for 2023 the Year of Open Science!

 ## Section 2: Team Collaborations with TOPS

-# Team Actions for the Year of Open Science

-If you team is ready to celebrate open science together, consider the team participation activities below!

 ### Highlight Your Team's Open Science Experts